-Uber narrows loss but still a long way from profitability
+Uber narrows loss but is a long way from finding profit

 Net revenue rose more quickly than gross bookings in the second quarter from the prior period as the company dialed back on promotional subsidies of rides.

-But its growth faces risks from decisions like that by New York City this month to cap the licenses for ride-hailing services for one year.

-Uber has also had to grapple with its own corporate scandals, and still has a number of lingering and costly legal battles, including over its classification of drivers as independent contractors, and federal probes to resolve.
+But its growth faces risks from decisions like that by New York City this month to cap licenses for ride-hailing services for one year.
+Uber has also had to grapple with corporate scandals and has lingering and costly legal battles, including over its classification of drivers as independent contractors, and federal probes to resolve.

-Adjusted losses in the first quarter were $312 million, excluding gains from Uber selling businesses in Russia and Southeast Asia to local competitors.
-Khosrowshahi started as CEO in September.

 “I remain unimpressed,” said Brent Goldfarb, associate professor of management and entrepreneurship at the University of Maryland.
 Improving losses by cutting “the lowest hanging fruit doesn’t mean the underlying model is profitable.”

+The company’s most recent valuation was pegged earlier this year at $72 billion.
+But that was based on Uber becoming the global winner in ride-hailing and logistics, a vision it has retrenched from, and public investors may see a smaller company worth less.

+Uber can expect a valuation haircut in an IPO if it does not show more progress toward becoming profitable, said David Brophy, professor of finance at the University of Michigan.

-Uber sold Russia and Southeast Asia operations to local competitors earlier in the year, booking a one-time $2.5 billion gain in the previous quarter and lowering second-quarter costs.
+Adjusted losses in the first quarter were $312 million, excluding gains from Uber selling some overseas businesses to local competitors.
+The sale of its Russia and Southeast Asia operations resulted in a one-time $2.5 billion gain in the first quarter and lowered second-quarter costs.

-Under pressure from the board, Uber has endeavored to lob off costly experiments like autonomous trucking and find more efficiencies in the business after years of a growth-at-all-cost mentality under prior CEO Travis Kalanick.
+Under pressure from its board, Uber has endeavored to find more savings after years of a growth-at-all-cost mentality under prior CEO Travis Kalanick, enabled by billions of dollars in private investment.

-The company had $12 billion in quarterly gross bookings, which includes both rides and its food-delivery service, Uber Eats, up 6 percent from the previous quarter and about 40 percent from a year before.
+The company had $12 billion in quarterly gross bookings, which includes rides and Uber Eats, up 6 percent from the previous quarter and about 40 percent from a year before.

-Net revenue, which strips out what gets paid to drivers as well as promotions and refunds, was $2.8 billion, up 8 percent over the first quarter and up more than 60 percent from the same quarter a year earlier.
+Net revenue, which strips out what gets paid to drivers as well as promotions and refunds, was $2.8 billion, up 8 percent over the first quarter and more than 60 percent from last year.

 “We had another great quarter, continuing to grow at an impressive rate for a business of our scale,” Khosrowshahi said in a statement.

-Uber continues to invest in areas outside its core ride-hailing business to find profit, including Uber Eats, a business Khosrowshahi has said is growing quickly and helping to drive increases in gross revenue.
+Uber is a private company and not required to publicly disclose financials, but recently boosted transparency by starting to release selected figures as it eyes an initial public offering.

-Uber is also expanding into new forms of transportation as it faces criticisms about flooding cities with more cars, spending on bike and scooter rentals, including its acquisition of JUMP electric bikes in April.
-This month its freight brokerage business was spun off into an independent business unit.
+Faced with criticism about flooding cities with cars, Uber is spending on bike and scooter rentals, including its acquisition of JUMP electric bikes in April.

-Uber has retreated from China, Southeast Asia and Russia, where fierce competition with local rivals led to untenable losses.
-But Uber says it is sticking with India and the Middle East, tough markets with strong competitors.
+While Uber has retreated from China, Southeast Asia and Russia, it says it is sticking with India and the Middle East, tough markets with strong local competitors.

 “We are cementing our leadership position,” in India and the Middle East, Khosrowshahi said.

-Several Uber investors, however, have told Reuters they want Uber to leave these costly markets too and focus on North America, where U.S.-based Lyft continues to pose a threat, and pull back on some of its ancillary businesses like Uber Freight.
+Several Uber investors have told Reuters they want Uber to leave these costly markets too and focus on North America, where U.S.-based Lyft continues to pose a threat, and pull back on ancillary businesses like Uber Freight.

-Uber is a private company and not required to publicly disclose its financials, but recently boosted transparency ahead of its planned IPO in 2019 by starting to release figures.

-Uber can expect a valuation haircut in an IPO if it does not show more progress towards becoming profitable, said David Brophy, professor of finance at the University of Michigan.

 Uber has $7.3 billion in cash on hand, up a billion dollars from the end of the first quarter.
 The company listed an inflow of $1.5 billion from term loan issuance, net of costs.